 Our recent work on the study Methylphenidate and Atomoxetine in ADHD: fMRI Measures of Mechanisms and Response produced exciting findings, offering a window into the common and unique neurophysiological mechanisms of response to stimulant and non-stimulant treatments.
 To enhance the interpretation and clinical utility of these results, we are conducting an in-depth investigation of the impact of the two treatments on relevant neural networks, and evaluating whether improvement is achieved via normalization or other adaptive changes in brain function.
 As participants in the study: Imaging Stimulant and Non-Stimulant Treatments for ADHD: A Network Based Approach, healthy youth and youth with ADHD will participate in fMRI brain scanning while performing neuropsychological tasks.
 Only youth with ADHD will be randomized to one of the medication treatment groups.
 Youth receiving medication will be carefully monitored during weekly visits with our study physicians during the 6-8 week duration of participation.

-Location: Mount Sinai Medical Center, New York, NY
+Location: Mount Sinai Health System, New York, NY

 Neurobiological Basis of Response to Vyvanse in Adults with ADHD: An fMRI Study of Brain Activation Pre- and Post- Treatment

 Dr. Jeffrey Newcorn and his team at the Clinical Trials Program are evaluating brain activation in response to Vyvanse, a medication used in the treatment of Adults with Attention Deficit Hyperactivity Disorder (ADHD).

 Please call if you are between 18-55 years of age and experiences symptoms of ADHD, like being easily distracted, making careless mistakes, being forgetful in daily activities, having difficulty paying attention, and difficulty organizing.